shabin5785/LearnAngularJS/Doc_1.md

 - A component is a TS class that angular is able to instantiate.
 We define a normal TS class and add angular code to make it a component.
 For this we use TS feature called decorators.
 Decorators allows us to enhance classes.
 So here make the normal TS class a component.
 We add @component annotation and then give meta data to it like the selectore, tempalte etc

 - After creating a component we have to register it in the module.
+We dont use the components other than the root component in index.html.
+We use the new components in the other componetns html, starting from root component.

 - In module: boostrap to startup, declaration for components and imports for importing other modules.

+- we can also create componetns using CLI. ng generate is the command. ng g c is a short cut for same.

+- in a component instead of using an external tempalte file, we can define the html within TS itself.
+Inline style.
+We use template of inline and templateurl for external file.
+One of them should be present.
+Need to use tilde for multi line template code.

+- we can  link and use bootstrap for styling.
+Can also override the styling with ours by writing in css file for component

+- styleurls can be used to refer multipe styel sheets.
+We can also using styles, an inline styling.
+Cant use both at once.